 This EMDR International Association-Approved Training is held over two 3-day weekends (Friday, Saturday, and Sunday from 9:00 am to 5:30 pm and an additional Saturday session right before each training weekend from 9:00 am to 4:00 pm).
 Additionally, a total of 10 hours of group consultation is required to assist in the integration of the training material into practice.
 These 10 hours are included in the overall Training.

 Please Note: All Trainings are being taught virtually at this time.

 Participants will learn the basic EMDR Protocol in order to begin to utilize EMDR in clinical practice within recommended limits.

 Participants will learn the use of EMDR in more complex clinical presentations as well as broaden their understanding of the basic EMDR protocol.

 - Using EMDR in treating children, adult survivors of trauma, and recent traumatic events

-- Overview of the utilization of EMDR in the treatment of addiction, phobias, couples and pain management
+- Overview of the utilization of EMDR in the treatment of addiction, pain management and peak performance.

 Attendance in a Basic EMDR Therapy Training is limited to licensed mental health professionals, students in an accredited graduate program, and interns on a state licensing track.
 Students and interns must receive approval for attendance.
 For information on eligibility requirements, click following link to the EMDRIA website.